Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Data-provenance AI

 \textbf{Recent works: }Some important works are highlighed with the exploitation of AI for data compression tasks, including sensor data aggregation and sensor data fusion. \begin{itemize} \item Sensor data aggregation: The work in \cite{279} presents a sensory data aggregation scheme for wireless sensor clusters.
 The main focus is on classifying the collected data using a supervised intrusion detection system.
 Here a hybrid ML system including a misuse detection and an anomaly detection system are designed to monitor the data aggregation process and detect data attacks.
-To investigate the feasibility of the proposed approach, a knowledge discovery in data mining dataset \cite{280} is employed as the dataset for training and testing, showing that ML can help achieve above 99\% detection rate and 99.8\% accuracy.
+To investigate the feasibility of the proposed approach, a knowledge discovery in data mining dataset is employed as the dataset for training and testing, which shows that ML can help achieve above 99\% detection rate and 99.8\% accuracy along with low training time.
+However, the analysis of energy consumption from the learning has not been provided.
 A new tree-based data aggregation framework is introduced in \cite{281} for sensor networks.
 Sensory data can be collected by an aggregator and then a part of data is transmitted to the sink associated with a function that represents the characteristics of all data, while the remaining data is processed in the sink for transmit energy savings.
 The classification of the aggregated data is implemented by a Bayesian belief network, which can achieve 91\% accuracy via numerical simulations.